Additional

 Scope Types

-The engine supports four explicit rule scopes:
+The engine supports five explicit rule scopes:

 • tool - match a single tool by name